Simplified and Generalized Masked Diffusion for Discrete Data: Experiments

-To validate that the strong zero-shot performance is a result of a better-trained model, we plot perplexity on the OpenWebText validation set in \Cref{fig:owt-eval}, it demonstrates that our model converges faster and has better final likelihoods than prior methods.
-We also observed that SEDD~\citep{lou2023discrete} has training instabilities.
-We believe this is due to the score parameterization breaking consistency between forward and reverse processes, as explained in \Cref{sec:related}.
-Although GenMD4 achieves lower perplexity than MD4, we observed that the learned $w$s can easily overfit to dataset statistics, making it less effective on zero-shot transfer tasks.
-Beyond likelihood evaluation, we also examine generation quality of our models.
-Figure \ref{fig:sampling-progression} showcases a randomly selected, notably coherent sample produced by MD4-medium, alongside its iterative denoising process.
-Quantitatively, we employ GPT-2 Large model to evaluate perplexity of the generated samples as shown in Figure \ref{fig:generative-ppl}.
-We can see MD4 is able to outperform its auto-regressive counterpart GPT-2 by a large margin.
-Sample quality can be improved by two orthogonal strategies: scaling up model size (more compute during training) or increasing decoding steps (more compute during inference).
-Compared with SEDD, MD4 reaches a new state of the art.
-Notably, after 64 decoding steps, our MD4 of small size matches the performance of SEDD-medium.
+To confirm that the strong zero-shot performance stems from improved training, we plot perplexity on 2\% OpenWebText validation set in \Cref{fig:owt-eval}.
+Our models converge faster and have better final likelihoods than prior methods.
+We also observed that SEDD~\citep{lou2023discrete} has training instabilities, likely due to score parameterization breaking consistency between forward and reverse processes (\Cref{sec:related}).
+Although GenMD4 achieves lower perplexity than MD4, we observed that the learned $w$s can overfit to dataset statistics, making it less effective on zero-shot transfer tasks.

+We also assess our models' generation quality. \Cref{fig:sampling-progression} shows a randomly selected, notably coherent sample from MD4-medium and its denoising process. \Cref{fig:conditional-sample-generations} demonstrates MD4's text infilling ability and highlights a substantial quality gain when transitioning from uniform to cosine discretization (see \Cref{sec:sampling}).
+Despite MD4's strong performance on quantitative metrics like generative perplexity, we have placed these results in Appendix \Cref{fig:generative-ppl} due to the metric's inherent unreliability, as noted in \Cref{sec:sampling}.
+We emphasize the more reliable FID-based assessments found in our image experiments.